 529 withdrawals, without any taxes, can be used for tuition and related fees, room and board, books and supplies, and any school-related special needs services.

 - 529 plans can be transferred among family members.
-Lets say you have some leftover money from your first kid’s 529 plan, you can use that money for your 2nd kid’s college education without any penalty or even your first kid’s masters, cousin’s education, your education etc
+Let’s say you have some leftover money from your first kid’s 529 plan, you can use that money for your 2nd kid’s college education without any penalty.
+It can also be used for your first kid’s masters, cousin’s education, your education etc

 - If you kid decides to study abroad, some universities/colleges allow you to pay through 529 plan

 - You can invest in any of the state offered 529 plans.
 It doesn’t have to be in your home state 529 plan

 - you can transfer the money from one 529 plan to another without any penalties (allowed once a year)